 Even as wristwatches became more popular in the first half of the 20th century, pocket watches still held a place with fashionable gentlemen.
 They were often handed down as family heirlooms and high-end jewelry firms like Cartier continued to created beautiful pocket watch designs like the handsome onyx Art Deco example below.

 Today, time surrounds us.
 We can easily check for the time via a clock on the wall, a microwave, a computer screen, or that little technological miracle in our pockets - the smart phone.
 The contemporary world has no practical need for pocket watches any longer, but they exist as a reminder of progress and remain a stylish, nostalgic and impressive mechanical accessory.
-To begin or expand your own collection of antique pocket watches, click here to see the watches M.S.
-Rau has to offer.
+See what M.S.
+Rau has to offer to begin or expand your own collection of antique pocket watches.

 Bruton, Eric.
 Clocks & Watches.
 New York: Hamlyn, 1969.